1UpJohn/1UpEngine3D/README.md

 cmake --build . --config 1UpEngine
 cd 1UpEngine
 ```
-* Open 1UpEngine3D.exe in the build folder or simply move the 1UpEgine to whereever you like..
+* Open 1UpEngine3D.exe in the build folder or simply move the 1UpEgine to wherever you like..
  ---------------------------------------------------------------------